A rich history

 Today, Arbor Lodge State Historical Park is owned by Nebraska Game and Parks Commission, but is managed by the Arbor Day Foundation.

-The mansion is open daily for tours and offers several special events throughout the year for visitors.
+The mansion is open weekends for self-guided tours and offers several special events throughout the year for visitors.
 It’s also available for private events; please call 402-873-8705 for additional information on hosting an event (meeting, wedding, etc…) at Arbor Lodge.

 Grounds are open year-round; park entry permit is NOT required.
 Mansion admission fee applies; $8 adults; $6 youth (3-12).